proatgram/Obsidian-Vault-Backup/Health Class/Chapter.md

 ## Surgery
 - One such procedure changes the structure of digestive track by bypassing part of the stomach and sometimes intestine
 - Gastric bypass
-	- Reduces amount of food you can eat
+	- Reduces amount of food you can eat, nutrients absorbed, or both
-	-
+	- Risky